Heap's algorithm: Proof

 Claim: If array A has length n, then permutations(n, A) will result in either A being unchanged, if n is odd, or, if n is even, then A is rotated to the right by 1 (last element shifted in front of other elements).

 Base: If array A has length 1, then permutations(1, A) will output A and stop, so A is unchanged.
 Since 1 is odd, this is what was claimed, so the claim is true for arrays of length 1.

 Induction: If the claim is true for arrays of length l ≥ 1, then we show that the claim is true for arrays of length l+1 (together with the base case this proves that the claim is true for arrays of all lengths).
 Since the claim depends on whether l is odd or even, we prove each case separately.

 If l is odd, then, by the induction hypothesis, for an array A of length l, permutations(l, A) will not change A, and for the claim to hold for arrays of length l+1 (which is even), we need to show that permutations(l+1, A) rotates A to the right by 1 position.
 Doing permutations(l+1, A) will first do permutations(l, A) (leaving A unchanged since l is odd) and then in each iteration i of the for-loop, swap the elements in positions i and l (the last position) in A. The first swap puts element l (the last element) in position 0, and element 0 in position l.
 The next swap puts the element in position l (where the previous iteration put original element 0) in position 1 and element 1 in position l.
-In the final iteration, the swap puts element l-1 is in position l, and the element in position l (where the previous iteration put original element l-2) in position l-1.
+In the penultimate iteration, the swap puts element l-1 in position l, and the element in position l (where the previous iteration put original element l-2) in position l-1.
+In the final iteration, the swap exchanges position l with itself and therefore leaves the array unchanged.
 To illustrate the above, look below for the case n = 4.